The MneExperiment Pipeline

 Re-reference EEG data |

-The raw data that constitutes the input to the pipeline can be accessed in a pipe named "raw"
+The raw data that constitutes the input to the pipeline can be accessed as "raw"

 For example, the following definition sets up a pipeline for MEG, using TSSS, a band-pass filter and ICA: